sonic-net/DASH/documentation/high-avail/ha-api-hld.md

 #### 4.7.1.
 HA set stats

-Here are the new stats we added for monitoring HA on HA set (DPU pair):
+Here are the new stats we added for monitoring HA on HA set (DPU pair).

+##### 4.7.1.1.
+Data plane channel related stats

 | SAI stats name | Description |
 | -------------- | ----------- |